 How to pick a league starter build in Path Of Exile

 Before deciding on a build, consider your goals for the new league.
-Are you a veteran looking to farm the new uber pinnacle bosses?
-Look for builds with excellent single-target damage like Seismic Trap Saboteur or Explosive Arrow Elementalist.
+Are you a veteran looking to farm uber pinnacle bosses?
+Look for proven builds with significant scaling like Lightning Strike.
 Do you prefer blasting hoards of monsters and flying through maps?
-You will love Lightning Strike Raider.
+You will love Poisonous Concoction.
 Are you a hardcore player who needs to prioritize defense?
-Detonate Dead reigns supreme.
+Inquisitor, Champion, and Trickster builds reign supreme.

 Additionally, make sure to account for the cost of any required Unique items.
 Many Uniques are dirt-cheap, but some are exorbitantly expensive in trade leagues.
 For example, many Shield Crush builds lean on the Prismatic Eclipse Unique sword for attack speed.
-This is an extremely common item that you can easily find or trade for on day one of the Sentinel league.
-On the other hand, a build that doesn't function without a highly-specific Watcher's Eye roll will probably struggle to acquire the currency needed to buy one in the first place.
+This is an extremely common item that you can easily find or trade for on day one of the league.
+On the other hand, a build that requires an Inpulsa's Broken Heart to clear maps will probably struggle to acquire the currency needed to buy one in the first place.

 - Required Uniques: none

-- Helpful Uniques: Crystalized Omniscience, Atziri’s Step, Mark of the Elder, Farrul's Fur, Perseverance (for Champion)
+- Helpful Uniques: Crystalized Omniscience, Atziri’s Step, Darkray Vectors, Mark of the Elder, Farrul's Fur, Perseverance (for Champion)

 - Raider Ascendancies: Way of the Poacher, Avatar of the Slaughter, Quartz Infusion, Avatar of the Veil